 In the course of normal conversation, most people don't speak in complete sentences.
 We often offer one-word answers.
 However can create a huge problem.
+During editing the voice of the interviewer is typically removed leaving only cryptic and unworkable one-word answers.
+Ouch.

 To combat this, interview subjects are often coached to speak in complete sentences.
 This works sometimes, but too often it makes the subject self-conscious and screws up the flow of the interview.
 In short, your subject may start to dwell on how they're speaking instead of thinking about what they're saying.